0

 Developed by: Nintendo

-Why it is untouchable: The items were perfectly balanced.
-Red Shells allowed you to target your opponents.
-Green Shells allowed you to take out opponents by hitting them after a bounce shot.
-Banana Peels allowed you to place traps to cause opponents to lose control of their kart.
-Lightning would shrink all other karts and create chaos.
-Every race came down to who could hold onto first place through the final lap of the race where anything could happen and often did.
-The track design that combined basic circuits with complex technical challenges – such as the difficult Rainbow Road, or the gap challenges found on Ghost Valley, and the many hazards of Bowser Castle.
+What makes it so great: Mario Kart items were balanced perfectly.
+Red Shells allowed you to target specific opponents.
+Green Shells allowed you to knock out opponents after a bounce shot.
+Banana Peels allowed you to lay traps and cause opponents to crash.
+Lightning would shrink all other karts except yours, causing utter chaos.
+Every race became about seeing who could hold first place through the final lap because that’s when anything can happen.

-Does it still stand up today?
-Although the gameplay is still addictive, and competitive, new Mario Kart entries far surpass it technologically.
+Does it still stand up today? : While the graphics are dated the gameplay is still as addicting and competitive as ever.
+New entries into the Mario Kart franchise far surpass Super Mario Kart.

-[See Sam’s investigation of how Mario Kart caused more friendships to break apart than Monopoly.]
+[ Sam’s findings of how Mario Kart destroyed more friendships than Monopoly…]

-This list had to leave off numerous amazing games that could have easily fit within the criteria for selection.
-Super Castlevania IV for example is an excellent Gothic themed game.
-Mega Man X has some of the best action-platformer design in the series.
-ActRaiser does a great job of blending genres.
-Final Fantasy IV tells a story centered around the development of the main character.
-Kirby Super Star is both diverse and charming.
-And finally, Secret of Mana offers cooperative adventuring.
+We had to leave off so many great games that could have easily been on this list.
+Super Castlevania IV is a fantastic Gothic adventure game.
+Mega Man X introduced some of the best action-platforming.
+ActRaiser did an amazing job at merging genres together.
+Final Fantasy IV tells a story that revolves around the character development of the main protagonist.
+Kirby Super Star was diverse and adorable as hell.
+And Secret of Mana introduced you to multiplayer coop.

 Like it?
 Share with your friends!